 The change takes effect immediately.
 There is no need to restart Content Gateway.

 To re-enable password logon for all administrators:

 - 1. Log on to the Content Gateway host system and acquire root privileges.

 - 2. Change directory to "/etc/websense".

 - 3. Edit "password-logon.conf" and change:

 '''

 password-logon=disabled

-to:

-password-logon=enabled

 '''